antoniogarrote/rdfstore-js/README.md

                         engine:'mongodb',
-                        name:'myappstore', // quads in MongoDB will be stored in a DB named myappstore overwrite:true,    // delete all the data already present in the MongoDB server mongoDomain:'dbserver' // location of the MongoDB instance, localhost by default mongoPort:27017 // port where the MongoDB server is running, 27017 by default }, function(store){
+                        name:'myappstore', // quads in MongoDB will be stored in a DB named myappstore overwrite:true,    // delete all the data already present in the MongoDB server mongoDomain:'dbserver', // location of the MongoDB instance, localhost by default mongoPort:27017 // port where the MongoDB server is running, 27017 by default }, function(store){
           ...